heroku/ensou/README.md

 ## Git Submodule Gotcha

+Git submodules are [kind of lame](http://git-scm.com/book/en/Git-Tools-Submodules#Cloning-a-Project-with-Submodules).
 If you clone an existing app that already has ensou set up as a git submodule, you may see that the `ensou` directory contains no files.
 If so, make sure you're using a newish (1.8+) version of git, then run this command: